AdobeDocs/experience-manager-65.en/help/assets/accessibility.md

 * [Accessibility Initiative – Accessible Rich Internet Applications (WAI-ARIA) by W3C](https://www.w3.org/WAI/standards-guidelines/aria/).
 * [EN 301 549](https://en.wikipedia.org/wiki/EN_301_549).

-To access the report detailing the levels of compliance, see [Accessibility conformance reports](https://www.adobe.com/accessibility/compliance.html) (ACR) page for all Adobe solutions.
+To read a report with details of the level of compliance, see [Accessibility conformance report](https://www.adobe.com/accessibility/compliance.html) (ACR) page.

 <!-- TBD: Add link after release.
 To know how [!DNL Dynamic Media] is accessible, see [accessibility in [!DNL Dynamic Media]](/). -->

 ## Assistive technologies {#at-support}

-Users with disabilities frequently rely on hardware and software to access web content.
+Users with disabilities frequently rely on hardware and software to access web content and use software products.
 These tools are known as assistive technologies. [!DNL Experience Manager Assets] can work with the following types of assistive technologies (AT) when using the software's core functionalities:

 * Screen readers and screen magnifier.
 * Speech recognition software.